How To Store Backpacks

 Basements and attics are prone to higher levels of humidity and temperature fluctuations, making them less ideal for backpack storage.
 Avoid storing your backpacks in these areas, as the conditions can promote mold growth or damage the integrity of the materials.

-See also How To Organize Your Backpack
+See also How To Store Luxury Handbags

 Inspect Regularly for Signs of Infestation